material-motion/material-motion/concepts/patterns.md

     rotatable = RotatableGesture()
     anchoredSpring = AnchoredSpringAtLocation(x, y)

-    # Adding many Expectations to one target
+    # Adding many Goals to one target
-    target.addExpectations(draggable, pinchable, rotatable, anchoredSpring)
+    target.addGoals(draggable, pinchable, rotatable, anchoredSpring)

-    # Reusing an Expectation on a second target
+    # Reusing an Goal on a second target
-    target2.addExpectation(draggable)
+    target2.addGoal(draggable)

 `target` is now expected to be directly manipulable.
 The target is also expected to spring back to the given x,y coordinate.
 Whether this happens on release or whether the target is constantly being pulled back is up to the system.